tHowl-1/Myth-of-Manna/README.md

 PURPOSE:

 The goal of this project was to learn about how to organize large object oriented projects and to gain practice coding in c++.
-Ultimately, I think all around some parts of the code are rough and could use a lot more work but I have learned a lot since starting this project.
+Ultimately, I think some parts of the code are rough and could use a lot more work but I have learned a lot since starting this project.
 All code was written by me and is my original work.
 I have taken program architecture inspiration from a variety of sources including the python tcod tutorial project and a few online talks by game developers.

 A few things I implemented are:
 Singleton - Message logging to ingame console